stevieb9/voxelab-aquila/README.md

 # Voxelab Aquila 3D printer initialization

-This guide is how I got my Voxelab Aquila 3D printer working properly with a BLTouch auto bed leveller.
+This guide is how I got my Voxelab Aquila 3D printer working properly with a BLTouch auto bed leveler and remote power on/off via Octoprint using a Solid State Relay.

+Installing the BLTouch bed leveler is an exercise for the reader.
+Configuring it is however part of this guide.

 Thanks to [alexqzd](https://github.com/alexqzd/Marlin) over on Github, as the software and much of the documentation came from him.

 There you can fetch alternate printer and display firmware images.
 The ones listed below are just the ones I use for my own printer.

 ## Table of contents